 The number of students that can be admitted annually is limited.
 It is likely that the number of applicants who meet the scholastic requirements will exceed the number that can be accepted.
-A Committee on Admissions of the faculty of the Veterinary College will select those to be admitted after considering not only the formal preparation but also the available evidence bearing on each applicant's character, seriousness of purpose, and fitness for the work that he proposes to undertake.
-This committee will require a personal interview, whenever this is feasible.
+A Committee on Admissions of the faculty of the Veterinary College will

-Priority of application is not necessarily a determining factor in the selection of students to be admitted; nevertheless, the gathering and weighing of the necessary evidence require time, and, as the Committee will begin filling the eligible list early in the spring, it is advantageous to the candidate to file his application early.
+Priority of application is not necessarily a determining factor in the selection of students to be admitted; nevertheless, the gathering and weighing of the necessary evidence require time, and, as the Committee will begin filling the eligible list early in the Spring, it is advantageous to the candidate to file his application early.
 Students who have not completed the work required for the Veterinary Student Qualifying Certificate may apply and the committee will act on the application provisionally.
-August r is the latest date for filing applications.
+August 1 is the latest date for filing applications.